If you’re dreaming of sunny days in Mexico, I get it… this magical destination has long been a top choice for a getaway to paradise.

 If you have more than a couple of days in Mérida, rent a car for the day and complete the Ruta Puuc, which includes 7 major cultural and archaeological sites of the Maya.
 You must start early in the morning to see it all, and highlights include the Lol-Tun cave system, Labná Archaeological Site, and Uxmal Archaeological site.
 Sundays, the local bus also completes this route.

 Well off-the-beaten path is Cenotes Cuzamá, about 45 minutes out of town via bus.
-A tour here takes you to a series of underground cenotes, which are fresh-water limestone sinkholes considered highly sacred to the Maya as portals to the underworld.
+A day tour here takes you to a series of underground cenotes, which are fresh-water limestone sinkholes considered highly sacred to the Maya as portals to the underworld.
 At Cuzamá, you’ll access the cenotes by being pulled on a mule-cart 2 miles via an old railway system.
-These are absolutely some of the most magical cenotes I found in the Yucatán.
+These are absolutely some of the most magical cenotes I found in the Yucatán; you can book this experience here.

 Biodiversity and Natural Scenery on the Yucatán Coast